onap/policy-parent/docs/api/api.rst

 Sample API Curl Commands
 -------------------------

-From API client perspective, using *http* or *https* does not have much difference in curl command.
+From an API client perspective, using *http* or *https* does not make much difference to the curl command.
 Here we list some sample curl commands (using *http*) for POST, GET and DELETE monitoring and operational policies that are used in vFirewall use case.
 JSON payload for POST calls can be downloaded from policy table above.